Space Weather Forecast - Discussion

 24 h Summary

-The greater than 2 MeV electron flux was at normal to moderate levels and the greater than 10 MeV proton flux remained at background levels.
+The greater than 2 MeV electron flux reached high levels, with a peak value of 10,300 pfu at 08/1730 UTC.
+The greater than 10 MeV proton flux was at background levels.

 Forecast

-The greater than 2 MeV electron flux is expected to be at normal to moderate levels through 09 Mar.
-The greater than 10 MeV proton flux is expected to remain at background levels through 09 Mar barring a significant eruption.
+The greater than 2 MeV electron flux is expected to be at normal to high levels on 09-11 Apr due to CH HSS influence.
+The greater than 10 MeV proton flux is expected to continue at background levels.

 Solar Wind